dtb012/FaceAndHandTracker/README.md

-# Parkinson Face & Hand Tracker
+# Face & Hand Tracker

 A web-based dashboard that tracks your facial features and hands in real-time using a standard webcam.
 Built using HTML, CSS, and vanilla JavaScript powered by MediaPipe Holistic, this tool is designed to assist in studying the micro-movements, tremors, and rigidity associated with Parkinson's disease.
 No specialized hardware or depth sensors are required.